octokit/fixtures/HOW_IT_WORKS.md

 ## Automated pull requests when API change

-In order to keep the fixtures up-to-date with GitHub’s and GitHub Enterprise’s APIs, the record task is run daily utilizing [Travis Cron Jobs](https://docs.travis-ci.com/user/cron-jobs/).
+In order to keep the fixtures up-to-date with GitHub’s and GitHub Enterprise’s APIs, the record task is run daily utilizing GitHub Actions.
 If a change in the fixtures occurs, a pull request is opened (or updated) in order to notify the maintainers who can then release a new breaking version of the `@octokit/fixtures` package and notify developers of the update.